FranciscoReyne/AI-Reality-Map/README.md

 # AI Reality Map

-This project is an AI Dimensional Analysis.
+This project is an ChatGPT LLM AI Dimensional Analysis.

 ---